20arnav/POPL_Project_Group7/README.md

 ## Results

 ## Advanctages of rust over C
-Please [Visit my website](doc/Advantages_Over_C.pdf) to find the advantages of using rust over C for a client server architecture.
+Please [Click Here](doc/Advantages_Over_C.pdf) to find the advantages of using rust over C for a client server architecture.

 ## Acknowledgments
 We would like to express our gratitude to Professor Dr. Kunal Korgaonkar for his guidance and support throughout the development of this project.